danny-avila/LibreChat/docs/contributions/documentation_guidelines.md

 ### Setup MkDocs Locally

-- Requirement: Python 3.3 and later (on older version you will need to install virtualenv)
+- Requirement: Python 3.3 and later (on older versions you will need to install virtualenv)

 #### Material for MkDocs Installation